Stinging Nettles Uses and Benefits in Nettle Tea, Beer, Juice and Chicken Feed

 Stinging Nettle Juice

 Steel dipped in the juice of the nettle becomes flexible.
-Also, lint,dipped in nettle juice will stop a bleeding nose if applied to the nostril.
-Fresh nettle juice, given in doses of from one to two tablespoonfuls, is said to be an old-fashioned remedy for loss of blood, whether from the nose, the lungs, or some other internal organ.
+Also, lint, dipped in nettle juice will stop a bleeding nose if applied to the nostril.
+Fresh nettle juice, given in doses of from 1 -2 tablespoonfuls, is said to be an old-fashioned remedy for lss of blood, whether from the nose, the lungs or some other internal organ.

 Stinging Nettles for Cloth